emmabanuelos/liftoff-assignments/P2-Project_Outline/README.md

 2) Search: Users will be able to search for different businesses or events
 3) Rate: Users will be able to give a rating on a business and events
 4) Comment: Users will be able to give comments on different businesses
+5) Invite: Users will be able to invite other users to join the app.
 ### Technologies
 -Angular
 -Java